How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging

-While LLMs can easily generate random materials, it is nontrivial to ensure these generations have pedagogical values.
-For example, to increase the utility of the practice, we would like to expose students to \emph{behaviorally distinct} bugs, a property that is hard to enforce through pure prompting as it requires the LLM to ``know'' the behavior of each buggy code.
-Instead, we exploit the non-deterministic nature of LLMs, configure them to over-generate multiple solutions with mixed qualities~\cite{macneil2022generating}, and then select a subset of desired ones.
-As in \cref{fig:generate_and_select}, we use this strategy in three parts.
+\paragraphBold{Over-Generate-then-Select.} While LLMs can easily generate random materials, it is nontrivial to ensure that their generations have pedagogical values.
+For example, {behaviorally distinct} bugs help students practice with varied instances, but it is hard to enforce through prompting as it requires LLMs to ``know'' bug behaviors.
+Nonetheless, we can configure the non-deterministic LLMs to \textbf{over-generate} multiple solutions with mixed qualities~\cite{macneil2022generating}, and \textbf{then select a subset} of desired ones (\cref{fig:generate_and_select}).
+We apply this strategy in multiple places:

-First, to \textbf{expose students to behaviorally distinct bugs}, we over-generate buggy codes per programming exercise, then select $n$ of them as the \emph{diverse practice code} (\cref{fig:generate_and_select}B).
-To do so, we vectorize the behavior of each buggy code using its behaviors on the reference test suite, with each number being 0 (passed the test) or 1 (failed the test).
-We filter out the correct codes (defined as all test cases passed), and then greedily select $n=3$ practice buggy codes that have the maximum distance against each other, using Euclidean distance on codes' behavioral error vectors.
+(1) To {expose students to behaviorally distinct bugs}, we over-generate buggy code (\cref{tab:prompt-ex}).
+We filter out correct code, and we vectorize buggy code's behavior based on the reference test suite (\cref{fig:generate_and_select}A, 0 being failed tests).
+We then greedily choose a diverse subset of buggy programs with the maximum pairwise distance, using Euclidean distance on the error vectors (\cref{fig:generate_and_select}B).

-Second, to select candidate bug explanations that \textbf{help students clarify misconceptions} (\cref{fig:generate_and_select}C), we select $m=2$ distracting explanations for each practice buggy code, which should look similar to the actual explanation.
-To do so, we again rely on the over-generated buggy codes and their behavioral error vectors.
-We select the buggy codes whose error vectors have the smallest non-zero Euclidean distance with the targeting practice code, and use their corresponding explanations as the distractors.
+(2) To {help students clarify misconceptions} (\cref{fig:generate_and_select}C), we want distracting explanations that look similar to the actual explanation for each practice buggy code.
+We choose from the over-generated buggy code pool, find two with the smallest Euclidean distance to the target code, and use their corresponding explanations as distractors.